duboisp/wet-boew-charts-workingdocs/v4-migration/readme.md

 * Global flot setting (set on ```<table>``` element)
 * 2d charts (area, bar, line)
+* Pie charts (setting location is now set on the cell header)

 Todo:
 * Redifine the support for a stacked charts.
 Now it is disabled and only bar charts is supported.